Which U.S. States Are Most Obsessed With Pickleball?

 What This Tells Us

-The Mountain West (Utah, Colorado, Idaho), the Upper Midwest (Minnesota, Wisconsin), and retirement-friendly states (Florida, Arizona, South Carolina) are the true hotbeds of American pickleball.
+The Mountain West (Utah, Colorado, Idaho), the Upper Midwest (Minnesota, Wisconsin), and retirement communities (Florida, Arizona, South Carolina) are pickleball's real epicenters in the United States.

-If you're looking for the best pickleball competition, book a trip to Utah.
-If you want quantity and quality, Florida remains hard to beat.
-And if you're in a state that's lower on the list?
+If you want to see the best pickleball tournaments, you should come to Utah!
+If you care about quantity and quality, then you can’t beat Florida.
+And if your state is lower on the list?
 That just means there's room to grow.